-The Indus River System begins in the northern glacial areas of the Hindu Kush, Karakorum, and Himalayan Mountain ranges.
+The Indus River System begins in the The Transboundary Indus Basin northern glacial areas of the Hindu Kush, Karakorum, and Himalayan Mountain ranges.
 The headwaters then organize into major tributaries to the Indus with one comprising the Kabul River coming from the west.
 The other comprises of 6 major rivers: the Sutlej, Beas, and Ravi Rivers, known as the eastern rivers under the Indus Water Treaty of 1960, and the Chenab and Jhelum, known as the western rivers plus the Indus River.
-Within the Indus Water Treaty, all surface waters of the eastern rivers are available to India for unrestricted use, while the western rivers and any water from the eastern rivers that have crossed the border are designated to Pakistan for unrestricted use.
+Within the Indus Water Treaty, all surface waters of the eastern rivers are available to India for unrestricted use, while the western rivers and any water from the eastern rivers that crossed border have the are designated to Pakistan for unrestricted use.